 COOLIDGE RESERVATION Manchester-by-the-Sea The Trustees of Reservation. free 1 mile visit Friday-Monday so that you can visit the beautiful Ocean Lawn and a small section of Atlantic Ocean shoreline; Ocean Lawn is a gorgeous spot that should not be missed

-DANVERS RAIL TRAIL Danvers Varies free 10+ miles* part of a continuous 10+ mile unpaved rail trail between Peabody and Topsfield; excellent for walking, hiking, running and mountain biking (hybrid bikes are OK too since the dirt ground is well-maintained); don't miss the 0.3 mile 'Swamp Walk' spur trail, which arcs the trail and connects to it twice
+DANVERS RAIL TRAIL Danvers Varies free 10+ miles* part of a continuous 10-plus mile unpaved rail trail between Peabody and Topsfield; excellent for walking, hiking, running, and mountain biking (hybrid and e-bikes are OK too since the dirt ground is well-maintained); don't miss the 0.3 mile 'Swamp Walk' spur connector trail

-DANVERS TOWN FOREST Danvers Town of Danvers free 3 miles surprisingly hilly, and sometimes rough terrain; can be a little tough to follow in spots, but it wasn't too bad when we last went in 2020; very lightly used
+DANVERS TOWN FOREST Danvers Town of Danvers free 3 miles surprisingly hilly and sometimes rough terrain; the lightly-used trails here can be a little tough to follow in spots, but it wasn't too bad when we last went in 2020

-DOGTOWN Gloucester city of Gloucester free 15+ miles arguably the best hiking on Cape Ann; don't miss the Whale's Jaw or the famous carved Babson Boulders (more than 30 boulders with words of advice and inspiration carved into them); this park is extremely large, and so a good map is highly recommended so that you don't get lost; you can find several maps online as to where to find the Babson Boulders
+DOGTOWN Gloucester city of Gloucester free 15+ miles arguably the best hiking on Cape Ann; don't miss the Whale's Jaw or the famous carved Babson Boulders (more than 30 boulders with words of advice and inspiration carved into them); this park is extremely large, and so a good map is highly recommended to avoid getting lost; search Google Images to find several maps that show the Babson Boulders

-GEORGETOWN-ROWLEY STATE FOREST Georgetown / Rowley State of MA free 15+ miles offers a variety of hiking trails on both sides of the I-95 interstate; make sure you bring a map as getting lost in this huge state forest is rather easy
+GEORGETOWN-ROWLEY STATE FOREST Georgetown / Rowley State of MA free 15+ miles offers a variety of hiking trails on both sides of interstate highway I-95; a map is essential for this huge state forest

-HALIBUT POINT STATE PARK Rockport State of MA a fee is charged 2 miles a 2-mile loop passes old granite quarries and passes beautiful views of the rocky Cape Ann coastline; finding a parking spot can be near impossible on summer weekends (employees or local police will divert you away if the parking lot is full)
+HALIBUT POINT STATE PARK Rockport State of MA a fee is charged 2 miles a 2-mile loop passes old granite quarries and passes beautiful views of the rocky Cape Ann coastline; finding a parking spot can be near impossible on summer weekends (employees or local police will divert you away if the parking lot is full, which it often is)

-HAROLD PARKER STATE FOREST North Andover State of MA free 35+ miles mix of paved and unpaved trails; passes by several peaceful ponds; the state forest also offers a campground and mountain biking trails
+HAROLD PARKER STATE FOREST North Andover State of MA free 35+ miles offers a mix of paved and unpaved trails, several of which pass by several peaceful ponds; the state forest also offers a campground and some of the best mountain biking trails on the North Shore

 INDEPENDENCE GREENWAY Peabody City of Peabody free 8 miles this paved path is made up of three separate segments; two sections are completely paved, and one is unpaved; most of this trail is good for walking/hiking, biking and roller-blading; you can connect this with the Danvers Rail Trail fairly easily by riding on Lowell Street